Baháʼí Naw-Rúz

-Naw-Rúz (نوروز) is the first day of the Baháʼí calendar year and one of eleven holy days for adherents of the Baháʼí Faith.
-It occurs on the vernal equinox, on or near March 21, which is the traditional Iranian New Year.
+Naw-Rúz (نوروز) is the first day of the Baháʼí calendar year, and one of eleven holy days for adherents of the Baháʼí Faith.
+It occurs on the northern vernal equinox, on or near March 21, which is also the traditional Persian New Year.

-The traditional Nowruz holiday, from which the Baha'i holiday derives, has been celebrated since ancient times in Iran, and is observed by culturally-adjacent peoples in Azerbaijan, Turkey, Iraq, Armenia, Georgia, Russia, Afghanistan, Pakistan, Syria, and Tajikistan.
+The traditional Nowruz holiday, from which the Baha'i holiday derives, has been celebrated since ancient times in Iran, and is observed by culturally-adjacent peoples in Azerbaijan, Turkey, Uzbekistan, Turkmenistan, Iraq, Armenia, Georgia, Russia, Afghanistan, Pakistan, Syria, and Tajikistan.
 The Báb, the founder of Bábism, and then Baháʼu'lláh, the founder of the Baháʼí Faith, adopted the day as a holy day and associated it with the Most Great Name of God.
 The Baha'i holiday as now calculated does not always fall on the same day as the traditional festival (but may differ by one day), and does not incorporate a number of Persian cultural practices associated with the traditional holiday, but is a religious event featuring readings from Baha'i scriptures.

+For 2025, Naw-Rúz begins at sunset on Wednesday, March 19 and ends at sunset on Thursday, March 20.

 Significance

 The Báb, the founder of Bábi religion, instituted the Badíʻ calendar composed of 19 months, each of 19 days.
-The first month, and the first day of each month, are both named Bahá, an Arabic word meaning splendour or glory.
+The first month, and the first day of each month, are all named Bahá, an Arabic word meaning splendour or glory.
 Thus Naw-Rúz, the first day of the year, is the day of Bahá in the month of Bahá.
 The day was called the Day of God by the Báb, and was associated with He whom God shall make manifest, a messianic figure in the Báb's writings.

 Baháʼu'lláh, the founder of the Baháʼí Faith who is recognized as the messianic figure expected by the Báb, adopted the new calendar and the use of Naw-Rúz as a holy day.
 The day follows the Baháʼí month of fasting, and he explained that Naw-Rúz was associated with the Most Great Name of God, and was instituted as a festival for those who observed the fast.

 The symbolic notion of the renewal of time in each religious dispensation was made explicit by the writings of the Báb and Baháʼu'lláh and the calendar and the new year made this spiritual metaphor more concrete. ʻAbdu'l-Bahá, Baháʼu'lláh's son and successor, explained that significance of Naw-Rúz in terms of spring and the new life it brings.
 He explained that the equinox is a symbol of the Manifestations of God, who include Jesus, Muhammad, the Báb and Baháʼu'lláh among others, and the message that they proclaim is like a spiritual springtime, and that Naw-Rúz is used to commemorate it.